lrrfantasy/my_shell_commands/README.markdown

 Calculate word frequency from stdin.

 `wf [n]`: Display the first n lines of top frequent words.
 By default n is 25.

+##jsonparser

+Parse JSON structure from a file.

+`jsonparser <file> <reference>`: Get the value of the JSON using the reference.
+The reference sample is "statuses.0.text"